Netnod/FPGA_NTP_SERVER/README.md

 * [Xilinx VC709 Connectivity
 Kit](https://www.xilinx.com/products/boards-and-kits/dk-v7-vc709-g.html).
 A
-reference board wuth a Virtex 7 FPGA device.
+reference board with a Virtex 7 FPGA device.

 * [Xilinx VCU-118 Evaluation
 Kit](https://www.xilinx.com/products/boards-and-kits/vcu118.html).
 A
-reference board with Virtex Ultrascale+ FGPA device.
+reference board with a Virtex Ultrascale+ FGPA device.

 Look at README.md in the respective target directories for more